cms5109/cms5109.github.io/_posts/2018-06-24-notes-from-toyota-production-system.md

 	</tr>
 	<tr>
 		<td>
-			PRevents defective products by identifying the process making the defectives
+			Prevents defective products by identifying the process making the defectives
 		</td>
 		<td>
 			Defective products are not sent on to the subsequent process.
 The result is 100% defect-free goods